Leipzig - Things to Do in Leipzig in March

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

 Every Monday at 6 PM, St. Nicholas Church still fills with candle-carrying locals continuing the tradition born from the 1989 protests.
-March sees the same quiet ritual develop, yet guidebooks never mention it and tour buses roll past unaware.
-Restaurant Zill's Tunnel beneath the old town hall fires up its signature Leipziger Allerlei on March 15th sharp—spring vegetable stew that locals treat as the official end of winter, not the calendar date.
+March sees the same quiet ritual develop.
+Yet guidebooks never mention it and tour buses roll past unaware.
+Restaurant Zill's Tunnel beneath the old town hall fires up its signature Leipziger Allerlei on March 15th sharp, spring vegetable stew that locals treat as the official end of winter, not the calendar date.
 Tram line 4 is your lifeline in March, running clean through from Augustusplatz to the main station and on to the lake district while construction chaos slows every other route.
 Come March, the university library roof terrace unlocks for the first time since October.
-The free panorama over the old town is empty at sunset when sandstone turns molten orange—most visitors never look up.
+The free panorama over the old town is empty at sunset when sandstone turns molten orange, most visitors never look up.

 Avoid These Mistakes

-Don't plan outdoor café sessions like it's May—beer gardens and riverside terraces stay shuttered until Easter weekend, so you'll circle blocks hunting seats that won't appear until April.
+Don't plan outdoor café sessions like it's May, beer gardens and riverside terraces stay shuttered until Easter weekend, so you'll circle blocks hunting seats that won't appear until April.
 Museums haven't switched to summer hours yet.
 The Bach Museum and Old St. John's Cemetery turn their lights off at 4 PM in March, two hours earlier than June schedules suggest.
-Check university calendars before you book—when Leipzig hosts conferences, the city center sells out completely despite March being labelled off-season.
+Check university calendars before you book, when Leipzig hosts conferences, the city center sells out completely despite March being labelled off-season.

-Explore Activities in Leipzig
+Explore More Activities in Leipzig